peterpeter5/shallot/README.md

 ### Routing
 To include `shallot`s builtin routing functionality, use the routing-middleware: `wrap_routes`.

-routing is one essential and by far, the most opinonated part of any webframeworks-api. `shallot` is no exception there.
+routing is one essential and by far, the most opinionated part of any webframeworks-api. `shallot` is no exception there.
 Routing is defined completely via a data-structure:

 ```python
 async def hello_world(request):